15-nodal quartic surfaces.I: quintic del Pezzo surfaces and congruences of lines in $\bbP^3$: Congruences of degree and class

 where $\alpha_i$ is the number of singular points $x$ with $h(x) = i$.
 The Table \ref{table1} of possible solutions can be found in \cite[p.
 280]{Jessop}.

+Applying formula \eqref{numbersingular}, we see that all congruences $S$ are singular if $n > 3$, and the number of singular points is equal to $\half (n-2)(n-3)$.

 \textbf{3.3} Let $x$ be a singular point of $\Foc(S)$.
-Then a general ray of the cone $K(x)$ is tangent to $\Foc(S)$ at some points outside $x$.
-The closure of the locus of the tangency points is a curve $T(x)$ on $\Foc(S)$ of degree $2h(x)$.
+Then a general ray of the cone $K(x)$ is tangent to $\Foc(S)$ at some point outside $x$.
+The closure of the locus of the tangency points is a \emph{trope-curve} $T(x)$ on $\Foc(S)$ of degree $2h(x)$.
 It is cut out in $\Foc(S)$ with multiplicity 2 by the cone $K(x)$.
 If $h(x) = 1$ (resp. $h(x) = 2$), it is a conic (resp. quartic curve) called a \emph{trope-conic} (resp. \emph{trope-quartic}) of $\Foc(S)$.
-As we have explained earlier, no ray lies in $\Foc(S)$, and hence the trope-curve is irreducible.
+Since by (11) the projection $R_{S'}\to S'$ is a finite morphism, no ray lies in $\Foc(S)$.
+This implies the the trope-curves are irreducible.

-We know that the cone $K(x)$ of rays through a singular point $x\in \Foc(S)$ is a cone over a plane curve of degree $h(x)$.
-Since $p:R(x)\to \Foc(S)$ is a minimal resolution of a double rational point, and $p^{-1}(x)$ is a union of smooth rational curves, the plane curve must be the union of rational curves.
-In particular, if $h(x) > 2$, the curve is singular, hence $S$ contains multi-rays in this case.
-It follows from the classification of double points on $S$, that this could happen only if $n > 3$.